-In the context of the 2017 exhibition“The Architecture of Sou Fujimoto”in Vietnam, Handhome, as the event organizer did an interview with the architecture to have a deeper insight into his work and thinking, as well as his expectation of what promised to be a very inspirational exhibition for Vietnamese architecture community.
+In the context of the 2017 exhibition “The Architecture of Sou Fujimoto” in Vietnam, Handhome, as the event organizer, did an interview with architect Fujimoto to know more about his work and perspectives.

 Handhome: Do you think that your architectural style could be the new look of future cities?